jgongd/det-finetune-swallow-tokyotechllm/README.md

 det -m <master_address>:8080/ notebook start --config-file notebook.yaml -c .
 ```

-When Jupyter Lab is launched, open `Finetune Swallow 70B.ipynb` and start interacting with the original and finetuned Swallow 70B models.
+When Jupyter Lab is launched, open `swallow_13b_inference.ipynb` and start interacting with the original and finetuned Swallow 13B models.

+Note: This notebook is mainly for demoing how LLM checkpoint can be loaded for downstream application inference after finetuning using Determined client API.
+When running inference on the 70B model, you might need to improve the scripts, ex., enable multi-GPU inference or quantization to make the model fit in a single A100 GPU.